ga4gh/ga4gh-schemas/doc/source/api/alleleAnnotations.rst

 Variant alleles can be annotated by comparing them to other reference data sets using a variety of algorithms.
-A standard form of annotation is to compare alleles to a transcript set and calculate the expected functional consequence of the change (e.g. an amino acid change a protein coding transcripts affected by the variant).
+A standard form of annotation is to compare alleles to a transcript set and calculate the expected functional consequence of the change ( e.g. a variant within a protein coding transcript may change the amino acid sequence of the resulting protein).

 This API supports the mining of variant annotations by region or genomic feature and the filtering of the results by predicted functional effect.